CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **NotEmpty**(*text* **srcVal**)
     * Returns TRUE if srcVal is not empty string.
 Returns FALSE if srcVal is an empty string or padded spaces (e.g. '' or '  ') or NULL.
 Paired with translation functions accepting text strings (e.g. CopyText())
-    * Default error codes are 'EMPTY_STRING' for text attributes and -8889 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'EMPTY_STRING' for text attributes, -8889 for numeric attributes and NULL for other types.
     * e.g. NotEmpty('a')

 * **IsInt**(*text* **srcVal**, *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal represents an integer (e.g. '1.0', '1').
 Returns FALSE is srcVal does not represent an integer (e.g. '1.1', '1a'), or if srcVal is NULL.
 Paired with translation functions that require integer inputs (e.g. CopyInt).
-    * Default error codes are 'WRONG_TYPE' for text attributes and -9995 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'WRONG_TYPE' for text attributes, -9995 for numeric attributes and NULL for other types.
     * e.g. IsInt('1')

 * **IsNumeric**(*text* **srcVal**, *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal can be cast to double precision (e.g. '1', '1.1').
 Returns FALSE if srcVal cannot be cast to double precision (e.g. '1.1.1', '1a'), or if srcVal is NULL.
 Paired with translation functions that require numeric inputs (e.g. CopyDouble()).
-    * Default error codes are 'WRONG_TYPE' for text attributes and -9995 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'WRONG_TYPE' for text attributes, -9995 for numeric attributes and NULL for other types.
     * e.g. IsNumeric('1.1')

 * **IsBetween**(*numeric* **srcVal**, *numeric* **min**, *numeric* **max**, *boolean* **includeMin**\[default TRUE\], *boolean* **includeMax**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal is between min and max.
 FALSE otherwise.
     * includeMin and includeMax default to TRUE and indicate whether the acceptable range of values should include the min and max values.
 Must include both or neither includeMin and includeMax.
-    * Default error codes are 'OUT_OF_RANGE' for text attributes and -9995 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'OUT_OF_RANGE' for text attributes, -9995 for numeric attributes and NULL for other types.
     * e.g. IsBetween(5, 0, 100, TRUE, TRUE)

 * **IsGreaterThan**(*numeric* **srcVal**, *numeric* **lowerBound**, *boolean* **inclusive**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal >= lowerBound and inclusive = TRUE or if srcVal > lowerBound and inclusive = FALSE.
 Returns FALSE otherwise or if srcVal is NULL.
-    * Default error codes are 'OUT_OF_RANGE' for text attributes and -9995 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'OUT_OF_RANGE' for text attributes, -9995 for numeric attributes and NULL for other types.
     * e.g. IsGreaterThan(5, 0, TRUE)

 * **IsLessThan**(*numeric* **srcVal**, *numeric* **upperBound**, *boolean* **inclusive**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal <= lowerBound and inclusive = TRUE or if srcVal < lowerBound and inclusive = FALSE.
 Returns FALSE otherwise or if srcVal is NULL.
-    * Default error codes are 'OUT_OF_RANGE' for text attributes and -9995 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'OUT_OF_RANGE' for text attributes, -9995 for numeric attributes and NULL for other types.
     * e.g. IsLessThan(1, 5, TRUE)

 * **IsUnique**(*text* **srcVal**, *text* **lookupSchemaName**\[default 'public'\], *text* **lookupTableName**, *int* **occurences**\[default 1\], *boolean* **acceptNull**\[default TRUE\])